kleebaum/quizapp/README.md

 - Java servlet container such as [Tomcat](https://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/)

 ### Run the App on a Raspberry Pi
 An advantage of this app is that it can be used in school classes without requiring access to the internet.
 The app can be installed on a [Raspberry Pi](https://www.raspberrypi.org/).
-This Raspberry Pi needs to be connected to a WLAN router that sets up a wireless local area network (WLAN).
+This Raspberry Pi needs to be connected to a router that sets up a wireless local area network (WLAN).
 Then, students and the teacher can login to the local WLAN via their smartphones or tablets (or laptops) and they can access the app in their browser.

 This has the following benefits: